kumu/help/site/guides/system-mapping.md

 }
 ```

-### Adding pre and post labels
+#### Using pre and post labels

-Some system mappers like to go even further and include not just whether a connection is same or opposite, but also the "+" and "-" labels on the from and to ends of a connection.
-We've customized the behavior of the type field for connections to allow for creation of these labels:
+Some system mappers like to go even further and include not just whether a connection is same or opposite, but also the "+" and "-" labels on the trailing and leading ends of a connection.
+We've customized the behavior of the type field for connections to allow for creation of these labels.
+The table below lists the value to add as the connection type and the corresponding behavior it creates:

 Value | Behavior
 --- | ---